camoliva/mood_tracker_app/README.md

 - Personalised welcome message (saved across sessions)
 - Styled CLI using the `rich` library
 - Error handling for empty files or bad inputs
-- Built using a Test-Driven Development (TDD) approach
+- Built using a Test-Driven Development
 - Includes unit tests